sql-migrate/poetryextension.com/_third_event/2014-12-15-a-life-of-walt-disney.markdown

 ---
 layout: post
 title:  "<b>The Poetry Extension</b>.
 Bringing poets and dancers from Canada, Ireland, the UK, and the US together, one face-melting gig at a time.
 Our third event is online-only, and FREE.
 Join us here from 2 p.m.
-Toronto (EST) and 7 p.m.
+Toronto time (EST) and 7 p.m.
 UK time (GMT) Thursday December 8th, 2016 for live streaming of the event.
 We welcome all the megawatt poets below. <span class='credit'>(Photo courtesy modernmechanix.com)</span>"
 date:   2014-12-15 01:00:00
 last_modified_at:  2014-12-15 01:00:00
 excerpt: "Walter Elias Disney was an American entrepreneur, cartoonist, animator, voice actor, and film producer.
 As a prominent..."